Skip to content

 I want to sell my home in the UAE

-There are several points to note:
+There are several points to note in this exclusion:

 What should I remember if I own property in the UAE?

-• Report Rental Income: Ensure all rental income from UAE properties is reported on your US tax return.
+• Report rental income: Ensure all rental income from UAE properties is reported on your US tax return.

-• Seek Professional Help: A tax professional can help you with deductible expenses and how they can offset rental income.
+• Seek professional help: A tax professional can help you with deductible expenses and how they can offset rental income.

 Why partner with a specialist Expat accountant?